 The computer console typically displays things like your workout information and allows you to change the settings on the bike.
 Therefore, it’s a good idea to purchase a bike that has a user-friendly computer console (Gold’s Gym Cycle Trainer 290, Gold’s Gym Trainer 110 or Livestrong LS9.9IC-2 ).
 One more thing is that it’s always nice to be able to see your heart rate as you exercise, particularly if you like working out in your target heart rate zone; therefore, purchase a bike with an accurate heart monitor if desired.

-Comfort is a very big factor when it comes to exercise bikes.
+Comfort is a very big factor when it comes to exercise bikes and other gym equipment like elliptical trainer reviews.
 If you dread using a bike because it hurts your backside then you simply won’t use it very often.
 Therefore, make sure that the bike’s seat is comfortable.
 If not, not all is lost as you can buy a gel seat cover cheaply nowadays.
 If you are really looking for the most comfortable workout experience available though, then there’s no two ways about it – purchase a recumbent bike as they are known for their comfort and are in fact used by people coming back from injury.
 A few good models include the Horizon Fitness M4 and Keiser M3 Plus Schwinn 120, Schwinn 140 and Schwinn 150.